xquery-mode/oook-selector/README.md

 With  C-cm q  you can just evaluate a query from a minibuffer.

-All other commands have usually a lowercase version for the primary db, and a UPPERCASE one for the other db.
+All other commands have usually a lowercase version for the primary db, and a UPPERCASE one for the other db:
 - C-cm l / L  -  list documents
 - C-cm u / U  -  upload a documents (by xdmp:document-load)
 - C-cm d / D  -  delete a documents (by xdmp:document-delete)